hunto/LocalMamba/README.md

 ## Updates

+* 20 Mar: We released the classification code of `LocalVMamba` ([py](classification\lib\models\local_vmamba.py)).
+Since we rewrite the code related to Mamba operations, we need to retrain the models, and the checkpoints and logs of rest models will be uploaded later.
+We are preparing the detection and segmentation code now.
-* 19 Mar: We released the classification code of `LocalVim`.
+* 19 Mar: We released the classification code of `LocalVim` ([py](classification\lib\models\local_vim.py)).
 The checkpoint and training log of `LocalVim-T` are uploaded.
 * 15 Mar: We are working hard in releasing the code, it will be public in several days.